f5devcentral/f5-xc-terraform-examples/workflow-guides/application-delivery-security/workload/workload-deployments-on-ocp.rst

 Adding new application and accessing through Load Balancers
 --------------
-Once the LB URL is verified and application is accessible, we can start scaling by installing one more new application in another port using the docker command in Client machine.
+Once the LB URL is verified and application is accessible, we can start scaling by installing one more new application in another port using the docker command in Alpine machine.

     **$ docker run -d -p 3000:3000 bkimminich/juice-shop**